New Orleans International

 GMT -6 (GMT -5 from mid-March to the first Sunday in November).

-Nine car rental companies are represented at the airport and include Alamo, Avis, Budget, Enterprise, Hertz, National, Dollar, Payless and Thrifty.
+Numerous car rental companies are represented at the airport, including Alamo, Avis, Budget, Enterprise, Hertz, National, Dollar, Payless and Thrifty.

 Banks and business centres offer foreign money exchange, ATMs and a host of other banking and business services.
 Internet access is available, as well as duty-free shopping, gift shops, a post office, advance baggage check-in and a visitor information service.
 Facilities for the disabled are good.
-There are a number restaurants and snack bars in the terminal and concourses.
+There are a number of restaurants in the terminal and concourses.
 Smoking is prohibited in the main terminal building; however, there are designated smoking locations on the upper and lower ramps outside the terminal.

 Short-term parking at Louis Armstrong International Airport starts at $2 for the first hour and $2 for every half hour thereafter up to a daily limit of $18.50.
 Long-term parking charges are similar, but with a daily maximum of $15.
 A third, ticketless 'credit card lot' charges $11 per 24 hours.
 All vehicles are subject to a search before parking.

 The airport offers free wifi in 85 percent of the main terminal, including the food courts.
 Connect via the LANOIA_FREE_WIFI signal.

 The Delta Crown Room Club on Concourse D has business services like fax and copy machines, and limited conference facilities.

 New Orleans International Taxis: the taxi fares above are intended as a guideline only.